infrae/fcrepo/src/fcrepo/README.txt

 complete REST API.
 On top of that a more highlevel abstraction is written, which will be demonstrated in this `doctest`_.
-This package has been written for FedoraCommons 3.3, it has not been tested with older versions.
+This package has been written for FedoraCommons 3.3 and 3.4, it has not been tested with older versions.
 REST API documentation can be found in the `Fedora wiki`_.

 This package can be installed using buildout which will also fetch the